1 dead, 2 hospitalized after Xenia Township crash

-DAYTON, Ohio (WDTN) — 1 person is dead and 2 have been hospitalized with serious injuries following a two-car rollover crash in Xenia Township Tuesday evening.
+DAYTON, Ohio (WDTN) — One person is dead and two have been hospitalized with serious injuries following a two-car rollover crash in Xenia Township Tuesday evening.

 The initial call reporting the crash on US-68 at Brush Row Road came in at 6:21 p.m., according to the Xenia Police Department.